JoeyV55/GiveMeLabeledIssuesUI/README.md

 # GiveMeLabeledIssuesUI
 This is the user-facing web interface to discover new open source issues within supported projects.
-The web interface communicates with the backend of the system, [a Django REST API](https://github.com/JoeyV55/GiveMeLabeledIssuesAPI) that provides access to both the BERT and TF-IDF (coming soon!) text classification models.
+The web interface communicates with the backend of the system, [a Django REST API](https://github.com/JoeyV55/GiveMeLabeledIssuesAPI) that provides access to both the BERT and TF-IDF text classification models.

 [![DOI](https://zenodo.org/badge/545266562.svg)](https://zenodo.org/badge/latestdoi/545266562)